enenis/React-Native-New-ToDo/README.md

 # React-Native-New-ToDo
 <b>Title:</b> Hello, in this project, I made ane todo app with react-native.
-You can mark and delete your tasks in the application.(text font wlli be change )
+You can mark and delete your tasks in the application.(text font will be change )
 <hr>
 <b>Detailed Photos;</b><br>
 <br><b>Login Screen:<br></b>